RHoganD/The_QuiZ/README.md

 * Heroku - A data base use to deploy and storage the project.

 # Deployment
-To prepare for deployment on Heroku a requirements.txt needs to be created in the same folder as the .py file in GitPod.
-This file needs to contain a list of all libraries the project needs to run as a Heroku App.
+Before deployment, the requirement.txt needs to be created in the same folders as the .py file in Gitpod.

-Then follow these steps:
+This is  the first file that Heroku will look for and contains the list of all libraries that is needed for the project app to be deploy in Heroku.

+Steps to follow:

-Login to Heroku (Create an account if necessary)
+1- Login to Heroku (Create an account if necessary)
-Click on New in the Heroku dashboard and select ”Create new app” Write a name for the app and choose your region and click ”Create App” In the settings tab for the new application I created two Config vars.
+2- Click on New in the Heroku dashboard and select ”Create new app” 3- Write a name for the app and choose your region and click ”Create App” 4- In the settings tab for the new application created two Config vars:
-One is named CREDS and contains the credentials key for Google Drive API One is name PORT and has the value of 8000
+  - One is named CREDS tjat contains the credentials key for Google Drive API
+  - One is name PORT and has the value of 8000
 Two buildpack scripts were added: Python and Nodejs (in that order) Heroku CLI was used to deploy the project.
 The following steps were taken in the terminal in GitPod